Can the Liver heal itself from Alcohol Abuse?

-On the other hand, alcohol use, even in a small amount, may harm the liver if an individual is obese, experiencing conditions like diabetes as well as has an unhealthy lifestyle.
+On the other hand, even in a small amount, alcohol use may be harmful if an individual is obese, experiencing conditions like diabetes, and has an unhealthy lifestyle.

-For those with these features, even drinking alcohol less than 14 units might lead to damage of the liver; hence to avoid ARLD, you must avoid too much drinking of alcohol and instead follow a healthy living.
+For those with these features, even drinking alcohol less than 14 units might damage the liver; hence to avoid ARLD, you must avoid too much drinking of alcohol and instead follow a healthy living.

-What Kinds of Liver Damages Due to Too Much Alcohol is Reversible?
+What Liver Damages Due to Too Much Alcohol is Reversible?

 - Itchy skin

 When cirrhosis development to more severe levels, it can bring many symptoms as well.